giscube/giscube-geoportal/docs/share.md

 The parameters follow the URL query format.

 The parameters are applied in order but following its behavior:
+  - Merges: Shallow merge of both objects
   - Overrides: Only the last is kept

 ### [c] Center
 Point to center the map to.